persho/pyramid_bimt/docs/conventions.rst

     $ git add -p && git commit  # commit changes
     $ git push origin <BRANCH_NAME>  # push branch to GitHub

+..
+Note:: Do not submit a Pull Request before you are happy with the implementation.
+It creates noise on our dashboard screen's "Open Pull Requests" widget and there is a risk that your code will get merged and deployed prematurely.
+Until you are ready, keep your implementation in a feature branch on GitHub, and use the `Compare` feature to discuss code changes.

 To submit a `Pull Request` go to https://github.com/niteoweb/<PROJECT>/tree/<BRANCH_NAME>.
 There you should see a ``Pull Request`` button.
-Click on it, write some text what you did and anything else you would like to tell the one who will merge your branch, and finally click ``Send pull request``.
+Click on it, write some text what you did and anything else you would like to tell the one who will review your branch, and finally click ``Send pull request``.

 Now wait that someone comes by and reviews/merges your branch (don't do it